depsterr/depsterr.com/src/blog/2021/writing portable makefiles.md

 Standard make cannot replicate these features by itself, however, using a shell script and include line this behavior can be replicated.

-For example to emulate the following behavior:
+For example, to emulate the following behavior:

 	BUILD_DIR ?= ./build
 	SRC_DIRS ?= ./src